QubitPi/general-relativity/README.md

 ### Install Ubuntu Font

-The main font used is Ubuntu.
+The main font used is Ubunt

 ### Compile Book